Louise Linton: Early life

-Louise Hay was born in the Murrayfield area of Edinburgh, Scotland, the youngest of three children of William and Rachel Hay.
+Linton was born in the Murrayfield area of Edinburgh, Scotland, the youngest of three children of William and Rachel Hay.
 Her family owns Melville Castle outside Edinburgh, where she used to spend weekends.

 Linton was educated at St George's School for Girls and Fettes College.
 She was interested in acting from an early age; after observing students from Pepperdine University participating at the Edinburgh Festival, she vowed to her father that she would one day attend "Pepperdine and be an actress."
-She trained in Edinburgh with a private coach from the London Academy of Music and Dramatic Art, from which she gained honours after an exam.
+She trained in Edinburgh with a private coach from the London Academy of Music and Dramatic Art, from which she gained an honours certificate after an exam.

 Linton's mother died of breast cancer, aged 53, when Linton was 14 years old.
 After boarding school, Louise spent part of her gap year as a volunteer in northern Zambia, before attending university in the United States.
+Linton graduated with a bachelor's degree in journalism from Pepperdine University in 2005 and went on to earn a Juris Doctor degree from the University of West Los Angeles.

 Career

 Linton has stated that she adopted her stage surname from her grandfather, partly to protect her family and partly to avoid confusion with the author Louise Hay.

 Her first role was as a guest star in CSI: NY playing Simone de Lille, a French au pair to a New York teenager played by Shailene Woodley.
 The episode aired in 2007.

-Her first film was 2007's Lions for Lambs, directed by Robert Redford, starring Tom Cruise and Meryl Streep, in which Linton played Miss M, but her scenes were dropped from the final release.
-In 2008, she portrayed Katie in the Roy Lee horror film The Echo.
+Her first film was 2007's Lions for Lambs, directed by Robert Redford, starring Tom Cruise and Meryl Streep, in which Linton played Miss M. In 2008, she portrayed Katie in the Roy Lee horror film The Echo.
 According to the film's director, Yam Laranas, Linton was not his first pick of actress but he agreed to give her the role because her then-husband Ronald Richards paid him $200,000.
 Her first lead role was in the sci-fi film Scavengers.
 In 2016, she appeared in Cabin Fever, a remake of the 2002 film of the same name and played the lead role of Elizabeth in the thriller Intruder.
 In 2009 Linton appeared in the Cold Case episode "WASP" in which she played Louise Patterson, a 1940's Women Air Force Service Pilot.
 She also appeared in the film Crew 2 Crew.
 Linton was featured in the 2003 reality TV series Hopelessly Rich.

 In 2009, she was honoured at the Scottish Style Awards as the country's 'Most Stylish Woman’.

 Linton posed for Maxim in 2009.
 Maxim dubbed her "the hottest thing to come out of Scotland since microwaved haggis.”

 In interviews from 2009 to 2011, Linton recounted volunteering during her 1999 gap year in what she described as "war-torn Zambia", and the night she spent "hiding in the bush as Hutu rebels attacked the village she was working in".
 In 2016, she self-published her memoir about her experiences in Zambia, titled In Congo's Shadow, co-authored by Wendy Holden.